 What Is The Best Day To Launch A Product?

-Backed by research, the best day to launch a new product is Tuesday.
-However, some businesses would benefit from looking into alternative dates to launch a product.
+Backed by research, the best day to launch a new product is Tuesday

-CoSchedule’s Marketing Calendar is an optimal product launch tool.
-Marketing Calendar schedules, organizes, and shares all your marketing efforts in one place.
+is an optimal product launch tool.
+CoSchedule Calendar schedules, organizes, and shares all your marketing efforts in one place.

 How Do I Successfully Launch My Product?

 This piece was originally published October 21, 2021.
-It was updated and republished January 6, 2023.
+It was updated and republished January 2023; July 2023.
+Paige Nordstrom and Brier Gurholt contributed to this piece.